alobashev/hessian-geometry-of-diffusion-models/README.md

-# Hessian Geometry of Latent Space in Generative Models
+# [ICML 2025] Hessian Geometry of Latent Space in Generative Models

 📄 This repository contains code and experiments for our paper: